- LASER LAB

 - OSU-UW Seminar Series

 The Ambient Pressure Surface Characterization Laboratory (APSCL) has unique capabilities for preparation and characterization of samples in a range of environments.
 The capabilities are housed in Johnson Hall and Gilbert Hall and includes microscopy, spectroscopy, and diffraction.
 Users can be trained to use the equipment for independent research projects or staff members can assist or perform the analysis for you.
-The APSCL has two main instruments which can be used for a range of surface characterization measurements.
-The primary capabilities are X-ray photoelectron spectroscopy (XPS) and scanning tunneling microscopy (STM).
+The APSCL has three main instruments which can be used for a range of surface characterization measurements.
+The primary capabilities are X-ray photoelectron spectroscopy (XPS), scanning tunneling microscopy (STM), and temperature programmed desorption (TPD).

 When publishing research involving experiments conducted at the APSCL, please include the following text in the acknowledgements: “Part of this research was conducted at the Northwest Nanotechnology Infrastructure, a National Nanotechnology Coordinated Infrastructure site at Oregon State University which is supported in part by the National Science Foundation (grant NNCI-2025489) and Oregon State University.”